yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 +     MYSQL_ROOT_PASSWORD: mysql_local
 ```

-Re-run `docker-compose up` and you'll see a longer logs in your console.
+Re-run `docker-compose up` and you’ll see longer logs in your console.
 That means the container created a database with those specified values.
-You can check it by entering the contanier.
+You can check it by entering the container.

 Before entering the container, let's name those containers for convenience(don't forget to re-run docker-compose):